whaakman/azure-docs.nl-nl/articles/log-analytics/log-analytics-itsmc-connections.md

 ## <a name="connect-provance-to-it-service-management-connector-in-azure"></a>Verbinding maken met Provance IT Service Management-Connector in Azure

-De volgende secties bevatten meer informatie over het verbinding maken met uw product Provance ITSMC in Azure.
+De volgende secties bevatten informatie over hoe u verbinding maken met uw product Provance ITSMC in Azure.

 ### <a name="prerequisites"></a>Vereisten